-If you need an asbestos survey in Manchester, you have come to the right place.
-We are HSG Asbestos Surveys, a BOHS and P402-qualified team of asbestos surveyors covering Manchester and the surrounding M postcode area as part of our wider North of England service.
-We carry out professional management surveys and refurbishment surveys for homeowners, landlords and businesses, and we give you a clear, straightforward report you can actually understand.
+Need an asbestos survey in Bolton?
+ACM Contracts connects you directly with HSG Surveys Ltd — our BOHS P402 and P405-qualified local team providing trusted asbestos surveys across Bolton, Farnworth, Horwich and the wider BL postcode area.
+We carry out management surveys and refurbishment surveys for homeowners, landlords, businesses and developers, and we give you a clear, straightforward report you can actually act on.

 The standard survey for most homeowners and landlords in Bolton.
 It identifies asbestos-containing materials in your property, assesses their condition, and tells you what, if anything, needs to be done.
-If you are a landlord, this also helps you meet your legal duty under the Control of Asbestos Regulations 2012.
+If you are a landlord, this also helps you meet your legal duty under CAR 2012.

 If you are planning any building work, extension or renovation at your Bolton property, you will need a refurbishment survey before work starts.
-It is a legal requirement before any construction or demolition work begins.
-This applies to a very large proportion of Bolton’s housing and commercial building stock.
+It is a legal requirement before any construction or demolition work begins, and applies to a very large proportion of Bolton’s housing and commercial building stock.

-Where there is uncertainty about whether a specific material contains asbestos, we can take samples and have them analysed by an accredited laboratory.
-This gives you a definitive answer rather than guesswork and is particularly useful when buying or selling a property or when a surveyor or estate agent has flagged a material as potentially containing asbestos.
+Where there is uncertainty about whether a specific material contains asbestos, we can take samples and have them analysed by an accredited laboratory — giving a definitive answer and allowing properly informed decisions about management or removal.

 Bolton’s building stock spans every era of the Industrial Revolution and its aftermath, and the variety of property types across the BL postcode area means asbestos-containing materials are found in a very wide range of buildings.